xpol/lua-rapidjson/API.md

 * string
 * table

-The json object keys are sorted by the this function.
+The JSON object keys are sorted by the this function.

 ### Synopsis